rupesh0511/box_model/README.md

 we have basicaaly used header tag for writing the heading, snd also use p tag to write the content those are given within the box, we have also used div tag and gave it a border to make it like a box.
-And by mistake i forgot to remove the blue border that i have given to <div class="last"> tag.
+And by mistake i forgot to remove the blue border that i have given to last div tag.